 This is one of the driest areas of your face and when you combine with drying makeup you can dehydrate the eye are very quickly.
 (Remember, fewer oil glands.)

-Moisture based eye creams are great for day use and can act as barrier against drying matte make up and powders.
+Moisture based eye creams are great for day use and can act as a barrier against drying matte makeup and powders.

 If you experience scaliness around the eye area, a moisturising eye cream is an ideal way to treat this condition.
 Use in the morning before your makeup.

-Sun damage, HEV exposure from computer screens and smart phones, squinting into the sun on our way home to even how your mum looked at 25 affects those smile lines.
+Sun damage, UV exposure from computer screens and smartphones, squinting into the sun on our way home to even how your mum looked at 25 affects those smile lines.

-Combine with treatments such as about IPL (Intense Pulsed Light), microneedling or vitamin infusion treatments and you have both a cost and results effective alternative to Botox.
+Combine with treatments such as about IPL (Intense Pulsed Light), microneedling or vitamin infusion treatments and you have both a cost and is an effective alternative to Botox.

 Microneedling creates a wound healing response which stimulates collagen production.